THGLab/X-EISDv2/docs/installation.rst

 X-EISDv2 uses only Python-based APIs for which we expect it to run native on any system Python can run.

+Please note that the IDPConformerGenerator library is required for parsing PDB structure co-ordinates.
+Details for IDPConformerGenerator can be found `here <https://github.com/julie-forman-kay-lab/IDPConformerGenerator>`_.

 Please note that SPyCi-PDB is required to automate and perform back-calculations if you do not provide back-calculated data to compare with experimental data for your conformational ensembles.
 Details for SPyCi-PDB